transatron/examples_tronweb/README.md

 # Transatron Integration examples with TronWeb

 ## Rerefence
-- `accountDeposits.js` - Handles USDT/TRX deposits and Transatron account management
+- `accountDeposits.js` - Basics of Transatron account management:
-- `sendingBulkOrders.js` - Manages bulk transaction orders and processing
+    - creating and sending top-up transactions with TRX and USDT
+    - reading RTRX and RUSDT balances
+- `sendingBulkOrders.js` - Creating a bunch of transactions and sending all of them at once within one bulk order.
-- `sendingTransactions.js` - Handles individual transaction processing and broadcasting
+- `sendingTransactions.js` - Handles individual transaction processing and broadcasting in the following modes:
+    - transaction fee paid from internal account
+    - transaction fee paid with instant TRX or USDT payments
+    - transaction fee paid with Coupon
+    - alternating 'expiration' parameter for sending "Delayed" transactions for bulk processing in future.

 ## Usage
 Before you start, please contact [t.me/TransaTronSupport] to obtain API keys.
 Then, copy-and-paste `.env.example` into `.env` and fill in.